 Hemp Oil vs. CBD Oil

 Over the last few years, CBD has grown from a promising industry to a fully developed and explosive market.
-With dozens of ways to use CBD, including CBD oils, CBD gummies, CBD cream, and more, its attracted consumers from all walks of life.
+With dozens of ways to use CBD, including high-CBD hemp oil, CBD gummies, CBD cream, and more, its attracted consumers from all walks of life.